wesleyDM14/Pokedex/README.md

 # Pokedex
-A simple pokedex project using a pure javascript \n
+A simple pokedex project using a pure javascript
-## Using api:
+## Using api for data request (fetch) :
 http://pokeapi.co/